Beware the Pop of Balloon Payments

 Residual payments or balloon payments are important considerations to make when negotiating a car loan.

-Having a balloon payment may seem like a good idea because it allows everyone to afford a car by making the monthly payments that much less.
+Having a balloon payment may seem like a good idea.
+That’s because it allows everyone to afford a car by making the monthly payments that much less.

-Sounds like a wonderful concept, but there are so many car buyers who have fallen victim to the attraction of brightly bobbing balloons luring you into a contract that could pop in your face in the end.
+Sounds like a wonderful concept.
+But many car buyers have fallen victim to the attraction of brightly bobbing balloons luring you into a dubious contract.
 Balloon payments mean having a giant cash amount to pay at the end of your payment period!

 Balloon Payments Gain Interest with Car Buyers

 In spite of this, both ABSA and Wesbank say that the percentage of vehicle finance applications with a balloon payment are continuing to rise, and Rudolf Mahoney from Wesbank says that they have experienced a significant increase in the number of applications for vehicle finance asking for a balloon payment.

 The main reason for the increase in vehicle finance with a balloon payment is affordability concerns.
 And with reduced monthly installments, these balloon payments are a lifeline to owning a car.

 Usually one spreads the price of your brand new car over a typical finance period of 5 years for instance.
 With a balloon payment you defer a percentage of the lump sum to the end of those 5 years.

 This allows for you monthly installment to be far less over the normal finance period.
 At the end of the 5 years, the bubble of low payments suddenly explodes in your face.
 Now have to find the money to pay for the outstanding amount.
 And that can add up to tens of thousands of rands!

 Some people, when they realise, this, don’t think it makes sense.
 They think that the balloon amount should rather be added into the price of the car.
 That’s so that the buyer knows exactly where they stand.